Lilliput and Blefuscu: Satirical interpretations

 Swift's Lilliputian claims that the machinations of "Big-Endian exiles" at the court of the Emperor of Blefuscu have brought about a continuous war between Lilliput and Blefuscu for "six and thirty moons" (Lilliputians calculate time in "moons", not years; their time-scale, while not one-twelfth the size of normal humans, appears to be somewhat faster, since the emperor was stated to be "past his prime" before he was thirty.)
 This is an allusion to the wars fought under King William III and Queen Anne against France under Louis XIV, the War of the Grand Alliance (1689–97) and the War of the Spanish Succession (1701–1713).
 In both cases, the claims of the exiled House of Stuart were marginal to other causes of war, but were an important propaganda point in Great Britain itself, as both James II and James Francis Edward were accused of allying with foreigners to force Catholicism on the British people.

 In the novel, Gulliver washes up on the shore of Lilliput and is captured by the inhabitants while asleep.
 He offers his services to the Emperor of Lilliput in his war against Blefuscu, and succeeds in capturing the (one-twelfth sized) Blefuscudian fleet.
 Despite a triumphant welcome, he soon finds himself at odds with the Emperor of Lilliput, as he declines to conquer the rest of Blefuscu for him and to force the Blefuscudians to adopt Little-Endianism.

 Gulliver's position reflects the decision of the Tory government to withdraw from the War of the Spanish Succession.
 Britain's allies considered the important objects of the war to have been met, and that the Whigs' larger claims were excessive.
 The withdrawal was seen by the Whigs as a betrayal of British interests.
 Swift (a Tory) is here engaged in an apology.

-Gulliver is, after further adventures, condemned as a traitor by the Council of Lilliput, and condemned to be blinded; he escapes his punishment by fleeing to Blefuscu.
+Gulliver is, after further adventures, condemned as a traitor by the Council of Lilliput, and condemned to be blinded amidst other offenses he did like urinating on a burning building to put out a fire.
+He escapes his punishment with help from a sympathetic Liliputian in the Emperor's royal court by fleeing to Blefuscu.
 This condemnation parallels that issued to the chief ministers of the Tory government that had made peace with France, Robert Harley, 1st Earl of Oxford and Mortimer, who was impeached and imprisoned in the Tower of London from 1715 to 1717; and Henry St John, 1st Viscount Bolingbroke, who, after his political fall, received vague threats of capital punishment and fled to France in 1715, where he remained until 1723.